dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

 concatenation_fusion.py:

     - Extracts topological features from data
-    - Contains two implimentations of concatenation-based feature fusion.
+    - Contains two implementations of concatenation-based feature fusion.
 One done by separating colour channels and one that keeps them intact

 multi_branch_fusion.py: